AngelProtocolFinance/cosmos-smart-contracts/contracts/lbp/router/README.md

 # Router <!-- omit in toc -->

-The Router Contract contains the logic to facilitate multi-hop swap operations via native & astroport-lbp.
+The Router Contract contains the logic to facilitate multi-hop swap operations via native & halo-lbp.

 **On-chain swap & Astro is supported.**